The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 Did You Know?

-The Wheels on the Bus was first written in the 1930s by Verna Mills in Boston, Massachusetts, and is set to the tune of “Here We Go Round the Mulberry Bush.”
-Its repetitive rhythm makes it easy for preschoolers to sing and remember.
+The Wheels on the Bus song was first written in the 1930s by Verna Mills in Boston, Massachusetts, and is set to the tune of “Here We Go Round the Mulberry Bush.”
+The repetitive rhythm makes it easy for preschoolers to sing and remember.

 The lyrics of this traditional song have changed over the years to add many actions like “swish”, move on back, and “up and down.”
 (Are you getting the sense that it’s wonderful for learning action words?)

-Here are fun ideas for using The Wheels on the Bus with your preschoolers and kindergartners too.
+Here are some fun ideas and tips for using The Wheels on the Bus song with your preschoolers and kindergartners.

 Singing the song at a slower pace will help your children with articulation and language delays participate and feel more successful.
 If you like using YouTube videos to introduce a song, be sure to search for one with a slower pace.
 I like these videos: